 This is one of the more controversial aspects of IRS law and business deductions.
 The rules are fairly simple – it’s the interpretation that’s a bear!

 You can deduct the costs of travel if you are primarily there on business.
 If there is some business and some pleasure, you should prorate the costs.
 For instance, I go to Dragoncon every year.
 If I didn’t have my art in the art show, I would still go, so there is some pleasure factor.
 However, most of my time is spent in or around the art show, either setting up, tearing down, attending panels, helping the art crawl, schmoozing with other artists, etc. In my interpretation, I spend 80% of my time on business – so I feel justified in deducting 80% of my costs (not my husband’s costs!!!!) of the trip.

-That would include transportation there (we drive, so it’s actual gas expense or mileage at $48.5 cents a mile), the hotel room, the fee for renting the panel, the fee for attending Dragoncon, and 50% of MY meals there (again, not husband’s!).
+That would include transportation there (we drive, so it’s actual gas expense or mileage at 54 cents a mile in 2016 and 53.5 cents a mile in 2017), the hotel room, the fee for renting the panel, the fee for attending Dragoncon, and 50% of MY meals there (again, not husband’s!)